damolinx/vscode-bookmarks/README.md

 # Bookmarks for VS Code

-This extension helps you efficiently manage and track files or specific file locations within your projects, allowing you to leave breadcrumbs as you debug or navigate your code, or when saving all opened editors, it helps you to quickly switch between tasks.
+This extension helps you efficiently manage and track files or specific locations within your projects.
+Use it to leave breadcrumbs while debugging, navigate your code more easily, or quickly switch between tasks by bookmarking all currently open editors.

-- Bookmarks can be saved per-workspace or be global.
+- Save bookmarks globally or per workspace.
-- Bookmarks can be organized using folders.
+- Organize bookmarks into folders.
-- Bookmarks can be managed via commands, and UI controls and gestures (e.g. drag-and-drop).
+- Manage bookmarks via commands, UI controls, and gestures (e.g. drag-and-drop).

 <p align="center">
   <img width="520" alt="image" src="https://user-images.githubusercontent.com/38414719/168446287-e57f5fb4-fdf8-4fd7-bf00-6707743c0f3d.png">